slingr-stack/http-service/README.md

 - `fileName`: the name of the file that would be downloaded (needs the forceDownload flag otherwise is ignored).
 - `multipart`: allows sending multipart content.
 - `parts`: array with the information related to the file to send
+- `bodyAsFile`: if set to `true`, the value in the `body` field will be interpreted as a `fileId` and the content of that file will be used directly as the raw body of the request.
+This is useful for APIs that expect binary file content in the body instead of multipart form data.

 ## Methods